EpicGamesExt/BlenderTools/docs/send2ue/settings/export.md

 # Export
 When Send to Unreal writes files, the following properties dictate what and how assets are exported.

-### Use object origin
-When active, this option will center each object at world origin before it is exported, then it will move each object back to its original position.

-### Combine child meshes
-This combines all children mesh of an object into as a single mesh when exported.

 ## Animation Settings

 ### Automatically scale bones